DEV-learn-co-students/cssi-prework-learn-environment-setup-flatiron-labs/README.md

 ## Setting Up Your Environment for Learn.co

+** If you've already set up your environment and downloaded the Learn App, feel free to skip this readme! **

 You need a proper development environment to learn to code.
 There are two ways to do this

 * Option 1: Environmentalizer, the Learn OSX Companion App